-We have a limited ability to predict how competitive our products and product candidates will be in the market place.
+We have a limited ability to predict how competitive our products and product candidates will be in the marketplace.
 The competition we believe currently exists with respect to each of our products is as follows:

-NT-CoV2-1 Vaccine
+Our NT-CoV2-1 Vaccine

 The COVID-19 vaccine market is intensely competitive, characterized by rapid technological progress.
-The SARS-CoV-2 pandemic is also evolving rapidly with the generation of new virus variants including Delta and Omicron that impact vaccine efficacy.
+The SARS-CoV-2 pandemic is also evolving rapidly with the generation of new virus variants that impact vaccine efficacy.
 This creates a changing competitive landscape for the Terra CoV-2 and NT-CoV2-1 vaccine candidates.
 We compete with worldwide research-based biopharmaceutical companies and smaller companies that manufacture and sell products that treat diseases or indications similar to those treated by our vaccine candidate.
-In December 2020, Pfizer and Moderna both received EUA to begin distributing their vaccines.
+In December 2020, Pfizer and Moderna both received EUAs to begin distributing their vaccines.
 Pfizer received full FDA approval in August 2021 and Moderna in January 2022.
-The combined market shares of these two mRNA vaccines are 96% in the US and 89% in the EU.
 Johnson & Johnson has developed a single dose vaccine and received an EUA in the US in February 2021.
-In early February 2022, the WHO listed 10 vaccines approved for use, including those from Oxford/Astra Zeneca, Novavax, the Serum Institute of India, Bharat Biotech, Sinopharma (Beijing) and Sinovac as well as those from Pfizer, Moderna and Janssen.